kirikisanso/kirikisanso/README.md

 • Mastering advanced data handling with SQL and further exploring GraphQL 🔗
 • Continuously improving and expanding my skill set

+#📈 Progress
+I regularly update this repository, adding new projects and improving existing ones.
+Follow the changes and feel free to leave feedback and suggestions!

 #🤝 Contacts
+You can reach me through:
 • [**Telegram** 🐦](https://t.me/slogk5)
 • [**Email** 📧](mailto:sloganloh69@gmail.com)